UX Research Lab

 in the Age of AI

-Identity online is no longer a simple profile.
-It is a shifting layer of data, reputation, inference, authentication, and simulation.
-AI systems now decide what appears credible and who gets recognized.
+Digital identity is a shifting layer of data, reputation, inference, authentication, and simulation.
+AI systems dictate credibility and recognition.

 0%